csc1120/spring24/README.md

 # Announcements

 ## Week 2
+- Sample code in JavaFX lessons on LearnCS will not run correctly there
 - Learning assistants will be available for help 6-7pm Monday - Thursday in DH449
 - Student hours Monday: 7-9am, 10-11am (bonus), 1-2pm (if requested)
 - Student hours Tuesday: 7-9am, 2pm-4pm